 3. Stress: Stress is rampant in our culture.
 It affects your entire body.
 Unfortunately, your resilience to tolerate stress reduces as you age and go through menopause.
 Stress can cause a spike in your cortisol level and continual high cortisol can cause abdominal weight gain among other negative health consequences.

 4. Sleep Disturbances: In my practice, midlife is a very common time for women to report sleep disturbances.
 Not only does the drop in estrogen cause sleep-disrupting night sweats, lower estrogen and progesterone in general can negatively impact your quality of sleep.
 This is also a common time for mood swings, which can impact sleep.
 Mood changes and fatigue from lack of sleep can affect lifestyle habits and contribute to weight gain.

 Obstructive sleep apnea also becomes more common as we age, particularly if you’re holding a little extra weight.
 Good sleep is critical, especially during this stage of your life.
 In a study of more than 68,000 women, those who slept 5 hours or less gained more weight than those who slept more than 7 hours a night.

-I know this can be a very frustrating time.
-In my next article, I’ll share some positive choices you can make to help prevent weight gain during menopause.
+I know this can be a very frustrating time, but fortunately, there are things you can do to help prevent weight gain during menopause.